shanaka-qe/lightrag-with-ui-local-setup/README.md

 2. **Open your browser to:** `http://localhost:8501`

 3. **Use the interface:**
-   - Click "Initialize RAG System"
-   - Click "Load Model" (downloads Gemma 2 12B on first run)
+   - System automatically initializes and loads the AI model
-   - Add documents to `data/ingest/` folder
+   - Add documents to `data/ingest/` folder or use the upload feature
-   - Click "Ingest Documents"
+   - Documents are automatically processed
    - Ask questions in the chat interface

 ### Command Line Interface